ajsinha/sajhamcpserver/README.md

 # MCP Server - Model Context Protocol Server

+Sajha in Hindi means shared, that is the core idea be=hind this project i.e. use MCP to share data that can be procured from just about anywhere.

-A comprehensive Python-based MCP (Model Context Protocol) server implementation with multiple data source integrations and a web-based dashboard.
+It is a comprehensive Python-based MCP (Model Context Protocol) server implementation with multiple data source integrations and a web-based dashboard.

 ## © 2025-2030 Ashutosh Sinha